-These pieces works together – microservices packaged into containers running on cloud computing infrastructure, but they can as well be change, add or replace one without potentially breaking the entire system.
+These pieces work together – microservices packaged into containers running on cloud computing infrastructure, but they can as well be changing, add or replace without potentially breaking the entire system.
 They can also be fiddle with independently without taking down the entire system.

-Cloud-Native application are developed, tested, and deployed in the cloud.
-Therefore, they run on a private, public, hybrid or multi-cloud infrastructure.
+Cloud-Native applications are developed, tested, and deployed in the cloud.
+Therefore, they run on a private, public, hybrid, or multi-cloud infrastructure.

-This Cloud-Native principles and architecture makes building Apps faster and better as well as shorten the path to production.
-It is all about achieving overall speed, scale, agility and competitive advantage.
+These Cloud-Native principles and architecture make building Apps faster and better as well as shortens the path to production.
+It is all about achieving overall speed, scale, agility, and competitive advantage.

 The Four Pillars of Cloud Native Architecture